DashboardCode/BsMultiSelect/README.md

 * no 'smart tracking' of dynamic changes in options - do detach/attach at the end of changes (this is actally not a issue, but desing feature)

+* no form reset event support (related to previous)

 * no placeholder support (`data-placeholder` or smth like this)

 * `<fieldset disabled>` not supported;